michael-harrison/asymilator/README.md

 ### Friday the 9th

-With time for coding a priority I begun searching for some out of the box graphics and found that around 10 years ago a group of programmers had re-imagined the Paradroid game: the [Paradroid Project](http://paradroid.ovine.net/index.php).
+With time for coding a priority I begun searching for some out of the box graphics and found that around 10 years ago a group of programmers had re-imagined the Paradroid game: the [SDL Paradriod Port](http://paradroid.sourceforge.net/).
 They had made it open source so I took the opportunity to use the graphics which slotted into place nicely.
 Latter that day I begun learning with the [tutorial](http://melonjs.github.io/tutorial/) provided by MelonJS and downloaded some sample projects.
 I was on my way for a day of learning the MelonJS framework.
 Time to head to CampJS with